ArtPoon/slides/markdown/mimm4750g-distance.md

   * Alternatively, we can sequence many individual genomes from an infection with high-throughput methods.
 * A nucleotide sequence consists of `A`, `C`, `G` and `T`.
   * Uncertain or missing bases are represented by other letters.
 For example, `N` represents *any* base.
+* Sequences are easier to compare when they are *aligned*, such that [homologous](https://en.wikipedia.org/wiki/Homology_(biology)) nucleotides occupy the same horizontal position.

 ---